 International schools in Hong Kong

-There is a large number of international schools in Hong Kong which teach the curriculum of their founding country or internationally recognised programmes like the International Baccalaureate.
-The American and British curricula are taught by many international schools but other countries are also represented, such as Canada, France and Germany.
+There is a large number of international schools in Hong Kong which teach the curriculum of their founding country or other internationally recognised programmes such as the International Baccalaureate.
+The American and British curricula are taught by many international schools, but other countries are also represented, such as Canada, France and Germany.

-Fees for international schools are typically sky-high, and families with an expat package that does not include a school subsidy may find the cost of international schools in Hong Kong to be prohibitively expensive.
+Fees for international schools are typically high, and families with an expat package that does not include a school subsidy may find the cost of international schools in Hong Kong to be prohibitively expensive.
 In addition, demand is high and securing a spot is tricky.

 Homeschooling in Hong Kong